Skip to content

 • health-check: Reads/writes health state

-• heartbeat-check: Reads trading state
+• trading-heartbeat-check: Reads trading state

 • sqs-consumer: Updates workflow state